 The information below are a number of procedures in place to ensure security at the “U”.
 If you read this and notice we are missing something, let us know:

 - All residence halls exterior doors are locked 24 hours per day to avoid unauthorized entry.
 The community spaces within Marriott Honors Community (MHC) and Lassonde Studios are open during designated hours.
 Access is only given to residents for the building in which they live.

-- The Peterson Heritage Center (PHC), Marriott Honors Community (MHC), and Lassonde Studios main desks are open 24 hours a day throughout the academic year.
+- The Peterson Heritage Center (PHC), Marriott Honors Community (MHC), and Lassonde Studios main desks are open with extended hours throughout the academic year.
 Staff is available to take calls 24 hours a day by calling the front desk of your service area:

 - Resident Advisors (RAs) live on every floor and are available to your students as a resource.
 They are on call every night to assist in emergency or crisis situations.
 RAs perform community walks through every building multiple times per night.

 - The Department of Public Safety (UPD) provides all police-related services needed within Heritage Commons.
 UPD officers patrol the campus 24/7 to help safeguard the U community.
 Non-emergency police can be contacted at (801) 585-COPS (2677).
 In cases of emergency, call 911.

 - Students need to be on campus at night or odd hours.
 You may request an escort from UPD at any time by notifying the dispatcher at (801) 585-COPS (2677) with where you are and request an escort to a particular campus location.
 UPD will dispatch a security officer to walk with you or to give you a ride to your desired location.
 This service is available 24/7.